SteavenLinux/SteavenSettings/README.md

 - `intel-gpu-run` to run apps using intel gpu
 - `nouveau-gpu-run` to run apps using nouveau gpu
 - `nvidia-gpu-run` to run apps using nvidia gpu
+- `killpicom` to kill picom then reopen it put it in steam game argements like this `killpicom %command%`

 # Installtion